ImToxicCode/runekit/README.md

 # RuneKit Plugin
-This plugin sends notifications on certain completed tasks when using the runekit mobile app.
+This plugin notifies the runekit servers details about in-game information.
+This will trigger notifications to the runekit mobile app.

 # The App
 <h3>Web:</h3> https://www.runekit.net/ <br />